Ram Setu (film): Critical response

-Ram Setu received negative reviews from critics; on review aggregator Rotten Tomatoes, the film holds an approval rating of 20%, based on 10 reviews.
+Ram Setu received negative reviews from critics.

 Shubhra Gupta of The Indian Express rated the film 1.5 out of 5 stars and termed the film as a "pedestrian experience" and interested only in hammering home its message".
 Anna M. M. Vetticad of Firstpost called the movie a Hindutva project, noting that the director unapologetically obscured the difference between fact and fiction by having "no credible progression in the script" in Kumar's character's turn from a proud atheist into social media propagandist.
 She criticized the "limp storytelling", the amateur and "blatantly wannabe-Bahubaali" visual effects, and the performance of the cast, but praised that of Satyadev's.
 Vetticad also wrote that it was "surprisingly flat for a film dealing with potentially explosive material".
 Namrata Joshi reviewing for Screen International wrote that the plot lacks imagination and originality, and the action scenes without thrill.
 She opined that the film portrayed Hindu supremacy, rather hidden across the narrative, and Hindu victimhood in parallel.
 She concluded that Ram Setu is yet another propaganda film in the right-wing Bollywood in which Akshay Kumar acts as the flag bearer, and the film turned out unimpressive.
 Subhash K. Jha wrote in Firstpost that the film depends on Hindutva ideology and later forces itself into mythology.
 He opined that the film has been part of a larger efforts by the left-wing of mocking and diminishing any film that has a pro-Hindutva core and noted that the understanding of the film as a "pro-establishment propaganda" is baseless.
 He found the performance of the entire cast, except that of Satyadev's, to be dull.
 He also noted that the film could have focused on the debate of faith vs blind faith rather indulged in Indiana Jones-like adventure.